Rosemary Rogers, Artistic Director

 Jeanne McLeish, Art Instruction

 Born in Clinton, Indiana in 1951, Jeanne began painting in 1970.
 Working in both transparent watercolor and oil, she creates images that reflect her deep love of nature as well as her fascination with color and light.
 Her paintings have been included in numerous exhibits including the Hoosier Salon, Watercolor Society of Indiana, Indiana Artists Club, Realism Today, The Wabash Valley Exhibition, and the Transparent Watercolor Society of America of which she is a signature member.
 Jeanne's work is displayed regularly at the Brown County Art Guild in Nashville, Indiana, at the Renaissance Gallery in Lafayette and at Color Works Custom Picture Framing Gallery, which she owns and operates in Mooresville, Indiana; where she currently resides.
+This is Jeanne's fifth year as instructor for the Adult Watercolor group.

-Megan Winsted, Voice and Piano Instructor
+Megan Swazuk, Voice and Piano Instructor

 Megan began singing and playing piano at a very young age.
 She studied during middle school and high school at Butler University Jordan College of Fine Arts.
 She later studied at the Indiana University Jacob's School of Music where she graduated with both her BM and MM in Vocal Performance with emphasis in Piano performance, Operatic Studies, Language Studies and Vocal Pedagogy.
 She is currently performing with the Indianapolis Opera.
 Megan has gained valuable musical experience form working with world renowned coaches, pianists, performers and conductors.
 She has experience with teaching all age groups and is able to teach beginning students all the way up to pre-professional musicians.
 Megan has always had a love for music and loves to share it with others.
-This is Megan's second year as our music instructor.
+This is Megan's fourth year as our music instructor.
 She currently offers private piano and voice classes, as well as, directing our musical theater group.

 Aaryn Martin, Guitar Instruction